 Sudan is currently digitally “cut-off from the outside world”, according to the opposition Sudanese Professionals Association (SPA).
-The ruling Transitional Military Council admit the black-out, asserting that the internet is “a threat to national security”.
+The ruling Transitional Military Council (TMC) admitted ordering the black-out, asserting that the internet is “a threat to national security”.

 The SPA says that the authorities have cut off internet forcing the users of the service throughout Sudan to be completely isolated from the outside world.